albert-decatur/dotfiles/dpkg.md

 # great dpkgs available in apt
 #### tested on Ubuntu 14.04

+* r-base-core is not shown because I prefer later versions of R from source
+* packages typically installed with npm, pip, cpan forthcoming in separate lists

 ### version control
 git-core
 tig # ncurses git interface